sichenz/GEMM-Optimization/README.md

 ### Build Instructions

-On Greene, you need to use the Singularity container:
+On Greene, use the Singularity container:

 ```bash
 # Enter Singularity container